 And just those.
-If I don’t like a book, I just might toss it in favor of another (gasp).
+If I don’t like a book, I just might toss it in favor of another (wink).
 Really, what is the point of complaining about books?

 Also, no spoilers alert!
 Look here for reviews, but no reveals.

 If Shonda Rhimes were to write a book about Renaissance France, it would likely resemble The Rival Queens—a dramatic and almost soapy page-turner by Nancy Goldstone.